Skip to main content

-I am Professor of Contemporary European History within the Faculty of Business and Social Sciences (Politics).
+I am Affiliate Professor within the Faculty of Business and Social Sciences.
 I obtained my first degree in Milan and then a PhD at Queen Mary College (University of London).
 After a post-doctoral fellowship at St Antony's College, Oxford, I taught at the University of Milan and then joined Kingston.
 I have published on the British and the Italian Left after 1945; on memory and identity in post-war Italy; and protest and social movements.

 I co-convene the Modern Italian History seminar at the Institute of Historical Research (School of Advanced Study, University of London) and sit on the Executive Committee of ASMI (the Association for the Study of Modern Italy).

 I am also on the editorial boards of the following peer-reviewed journals: Journal of Balkan and Near East Studies, The Journal of Modern Italian Studies, Ricerche di Storia Politica and Rivista Storica del Socialismo.

 Since 2018 I have been co-editor of European History Quarterly (Sage), currently ranked 32/102 in the History category.

 2021 Ilaria Favretto, Nico Pizzolato, Maria Chiara di Trapani, Through the Female Gaze: women and work in Italy since the 1950s.
 Catalogue of the photographic exhibition ‘Through the Female Gaze: women and work in Italy since the 1950s' (Italian Cultural Institute, London 3-23 December 2021; Italian Cultural Institute, Edinburgh 8 March -30 April 2022)

 2017 co-edited with Xabier Itcaina, Protest, Popular Culture and Tradition in Modern and Contemporary Western European History (Basingstoke: Palgrave - Palgrave Studies in the History of Social Movements).